josephpendleton/avertr/README.md

 `adjust_reduction()`.
-This is useful for, e.g., modeling an energy efficiency program which will decrease demand by 10 MW each hour, since a 10 MW decrease in demand will lead to an even greater decrease in generation, since generators must supply 10 MW *plus* whatever is lost in transmission and distribution.
+This is useful for, e.g., modeling an energy efficiency program which will decrease demand by 10 MW each hour, since a 10 MW decrease in demand will lead to an even greater decrease in generation because generators must supply 10 MW *plus* whatever is lost in transmission and distribution.
 Since the vector we pass to `avert()` represents reduction in generation, we need to scale the 10 MW up by the given region and year’s transmission and distribution loss.